AlexandraOricchio/SQL-Challenge/README.md

 #### Repository Structure
 Inside the EmployeeSQL folder you will find the following:
-- data folder: CSV files of raw data
+- **data** folder: CSV files of raw data
-- ERD: png file of the Entity-Relationship diagram that represents the data modeling process
+- **output** folder: png files of visualizations created in the bonus notebook
+- **Bonus_notebook**: jupyter lab notebook with further data analysis and corresponding visualizations
-- employee_schema: sql file of database schema represent the data engineering process
+- **employee_schema**: sql file of database schema represent the data engineering process
-- employee_queries: sql file of all queries executed to complete the data analysis
+- **employee_queries**: sql file of all queries executed to complete the data analysis
+- **ERD**: png file of the Entity-Relationship diagram that represents the data modeling process